Bradley P. Jacob, J.D.Associate Dean for Academic Programs757.352.4523contact me

-Professor Brad Jacob is a graduate of the University of Chicago Law School who joined the faculty of Regent University School of Law as an Associate Professor in 2001.
+Associate Dean for Academic Programs Brad Jacob is a graduate of the University of Chicago Law School who joined the faculty of Regent University School of Law as Associate Professor in 2001 and became Associate Dean in 2018.
 His teaching expertise includes Constitutional Law, Foundations of Law, Constitutional Criminal Procedure, and Nonprofit Tax-Exempt Organizations.
 Before coming to Regent, Jacob served as:

 - Founding Provost and Dean of Patrick Henry College (1998-2000);

 - Executive Director/CEO of the Christian Legal Society (1991-93);

 - Associate Dean of the proposed School of Law at Geneva College (1993-98);

 - Staff Attorney in the Center for Law & Religious Freedom (1988-91); and

 - Director of the Justice Fellowship Policy Institute at Prison Fellowship Ministries (2000-01).

 Jacob began his career as an attorney in Baltimore with the major international law firm now known as DLA Piper, and has authored numerous scholarly articles as noted below.